FernandoLGL/grayscaleImage-sfml/README.md

-# grayscaleImage-sfml
+# grayscale
-A simple program that takes in an image and grayscales it
+A command line tool that takes in an image and grayscales it